ehrhart/ravel/README.md

-# PFE 2019
+# RAVEL: RDF Alignments Validation for Evaluation and Learning

-This web application guides the user through the process of creating and validating alignments between different data sources.
+RAVEL is a web application which guides the user through the process of creating and validating alignments between different data sources.

 The following features are available: